StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 1. Some people tend to generally learn better via one specific medium, and this can differ by individual.
 (It is especially important from an accessibility standpoint: dyslexia, blindness, and deafness all pose no issue if you support all three mediums).
 2. Even for the same individual, different mediums can be better at different times.
 For example, if you are cooking dinner or working out at the gym, it might be difficult to read a text study, but listening to an audio version of it might work.

 In general, text specifically is good when you are searching for something, if you want to read back a bit to situate where you are (that is, you find yourself getting lost in the discussion and want to refresh yourself on the context), and/or if you want to compare different parts of a study side-by-side.
+Put differently, text has certain advantages in serious study that the other mediums simply cannot match, and is for that reason irreplaceable, in my estimation.

-Other than these considerations, you can go with whichever medium works best for you.
+Other than these considerations, however, you can go with whichever medium works best for you.
+I recommend mixing and matching based upon circumstances.
+(So, for example, text and videos when you have time to sit down and focus, and maybe audio when you are multitasking with other things but still want to listen to the studies).

 ### Content supporting all three communication mediums has many facets